openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

 Getting your rig with OpenAPS takes generally six steps:

-1. Jubilinux installation (called "flashing" the Edison)
+1. Jubilinux installation (called "flashing" the Edison - Pi users can skip to step 2)
 2. Getting first wifi network connection
 3. Installing "dependencies" (helper code that make all the OpenAPS code function)
 4. Installing your OpenAPS loop